top of page

 Depending on where the pet falls, will drive the decision process and long-term outcomes.
 Next, we discuss the challenge of categorizing the pet's utility and then the financial implications of the pet acquisition.
 Also, because of the pet's nature, the pet will generally be prioritized at the top of the payment hierarchy AFTER THE PURCHASE.
 As such, getting this decision correct PRIOR TO THE PURCHASE is important as the pet decision is challenging to unwind.

-The challenge is forecasting your utility over the likely expense time period.
+The challenge is forecasting your utility over the likely expense period.
 Let's assume a pet is a twelve-year commitment.
 Are the emotional benefits you and your family will receive worth the long-term costs?
 Let's face it, a fluffy puppy is as cute as a button.
 Next are some utility-clarifying questions:

 • Can you imagine that puppy as a full-grown dog?